Artin-Mazur-Milne duality for fppf cohomology: Proof of Theorem in the function field case

-\begin{rema} {\rm In \cite{MilADT} (see for example Th.
-III.3.1), the pairings are defined via the $\ext$ groups, which is quite convenient for the definition itself but makes the required commutativities of diagrams more difficult to check.
-Nevertheless, Proposition V.1.20 in \cite{MilEC} provides a similar comparison between both definitions. } \end{rema}
+\begin{rema} {\rm In \cite{MilADT} (see for example Th.~III.3.1), the pairings are defined via the $\ext$ groups, which is quite convenient for the definition itself but makes the required commutativities of diagrams more difficult to check.
+Nevertheless, Proposition V.1.20 in \cite{MilEC} provides a similar comparison between both definitions: see the details in the Appendix, Proposition~\ref{compext}. } \end{rema}

-In order to prove Theorem \ref{thm AV}, we now need to show that the induced map $H^{3-r}_c(U,N) \to H^r(U,N^D)^*$ is an isomorphism (of topological groups) for every finite flat commutative group scheme $N$ over $U$ and every $r \in \{ 0,1,2,3 \}$ (recall that the groups $H^r(U,N^D)$ are equipped with the discrete topology).
+In order to prove Theorem \ref{thm AV}, we now need to show that the induced map $H^{3-r}_c(U,N) \to H^{r}(U,N^D)^*$ is an isomorphism (of topological groups) for every finite flat commutative group scheme $N$ over $U$ and every $r \in \{ 0,1,2,3 \}$ (recall that the groups $H^{r}(U,N^D)$ are equipped with the discrete topology).

 We first recall the following lemma (\cite{MilADT}, Lemma III.8.3): \begin{lem} Let